mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 So what is that idea of “health”?
 We don’t know.
 Because if you really want to keep your human body healthy, you have to take care of human activities, nutrition, and mental activities or spiritual life.
 They’re all connected with each other.
 Spiritual life is really vast; connected with [...] the function of the stars, the planets you have never been [to] – that is also spiritual life and your lifestyle.
 So you don’t know; it’s really vast.

 [...]
-That’s why Dogen Zenji says immediately in the first sentence: the observation or contemplation of the human body as impure is that which a bag of skin [...] is the entire universe of the ten directions.
+That’s why Dōgen Zenji says immediately in the first sentence: the observation or contemplation of the human body as impure is that which a bag of skin [...] is the entire universe of the ten directions.
 So the body you are observing in zazen, in meditation, is nothing but a bag of skin, but on the other hand it’s not, it’s huge, because you have to see [...] the human body in the universal perspective.
 Otherwise you don’t understand human bodies.
 Otherwise you cannot keep the human body healthy.
 Because it’s connected with human activities, spiritual life.
 So you don’t understand it.

 If we try to practice this mindfulness traditionally, you always say, “observing the human body as impure, watching the human skeleton.”
 It’s fine.
 But it is nothing but the moral sense, moral practice; it’s not religious practice.